 Added sugars can contribute to weight gain and tooth decay.
 Although some foods such as fruit and milk contain naturally occurring sugars, added sugars are usually found in processed foods such as sodas, sports or energy drinks, candy, and most dessert items.
 It can be hard to identify added sugars on food labels, but you can learn how to recognize hidden sources of sugar.

-Foods containing SoFAS are often high in calories but don’t provide many important nutrients such as vitamins, minerals, or fiber.
-Fortunately, it’s easy to cut back on SoFAS by eating a diet rich in whole foods such fruits and vegetables, whole grains, low-fat dairy products, and lean sources of protein, and following the MyPlate guidelines.
+Foods containing SoFAS are often high in calories but don’t provide important nutrients such as vitamins, minerals, or fiber.
+Start cutting back on SoFAS by following a few simple tips:

 - Prepare more meals at home and cook with olive oil instead of butter.
 Olive oil provides healthy fats that can improve your cholesterol levels and reduce your risk for heart disease.